zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 Only in the same sense that there's no rule of rationality against _lying!_

+_Exactly_ the same sense!
+Suppose I'm selling you some number of gold and silver bars, but you don't examine the metal yourself; you trust that the invoice I give you is accurate.
+Consider the following two scenarios.

+In the first scenario, I _lie_: the invoice says I delivered 60 gold bars and 20 silver bars, but I actually delivered 40 gold bars and 40 silver bars.

+In the second scenario, I tell the truth—with respect to a category system that better suits my goals.
+The invoice says I delivered 60 gold bars and 20 silver bars—and I did.
+It's just that what _I_ call "gold bars", you call "gold bars, _or_ silver bars with odd serial numbers", and what I call "silver bars", you call "silver bars with even serial numbers".

+These are not actually two different scenarios.
+These are two descriptions of the _same_ scenario: the same physical invoice, the same physical metal.
+If there's any difference between the two worlds, it must be in the minds of the participants: if you _expected_ me to tell the truth with respect to your definition of 'gold', then you would feel betrayed when I didn't, but if you already _knew_ that I define 'gold' differently, then you would not feel betrayed.

+But we can only learn words by seeing how they are used: the true meaning of a signal is, _and can only be_, "conditions are such that this signal was sent."
+If there's no court to create common knowledge as to which meaning is 'correct' (such that those trying to profit by misusing the signal can be punished for fraud), then in equilibrium, a buyer who doesn't care about serial numbers also has no reason to care whether my definition is correct, or whether gold 'really' means yellowish-atomic-number-79-metal but people lie about it a third of the time.

 Minimizing the squared error score is _about_ map–territory correspondence: ways of communicating that help the factory machines make better predictions about the objects get a higher score.

 Minimizing the squared-error-minus-revenue [TODO: rephrase in light of actual function] score is a _compromise_ between map–territory correspondence and saying whatever makes the supplier the most money.